kael558/PortfolioV2/public/projects/fluent-future/content.md

 - Canadian Focus: Specifically designed for integration into Canadian society and workplace.

 ### Go-to-Market Strategy
+1. Initial launch with focus groups and word of mouth marketing

-1. Launch on Product Hunt and similar platforms for initial traction
+2. Launch on Product Hunt and similar platforms for initial traction
-2. Content marketing through blogs, tutorials, and social media
+3. Content marketing through blogs, tutorials, and social media
-3. Targeted social media advertising for newcomers and ESL learners
+4. Targeted social media advertising for newcomers and ESL learners
-4. Partnerships with community centers and immigration organizations
+5. Partnerships with community centers and immigration organizations
-5. Freemium model offering basic features for free and premium features for subscribers
+6. Freemium model offering basic features for free and premium features for subscribers
-6. Collaborations with language learning influencers and experts
+7. Collaborations with language learning influencers and experts

 ## User Testimonial